bghira/SimpleTuner/README.md

 * Legacy trainer does not implement precomputed embeds/latents
 * Currently, the legacy trainer is somewhat neglected.
 The last release pre-SDXL support should be used for SD 2.1.

+## Tutorial

+Please fully explore this README before embarking on [the tutorial](/TUTORIAL.md), as it contains vital information that you might need to know first.

 ## General design philosophy

 * Just throw captioned images into a dir and the script does the rest.